Board Responsibility & Liability

 - Confirmed

-data breaches in the healthcare industry increased by 58 percent during
+data breaches in the healthcare industry increased by 58% during

 the pandemic.
 (Verizon)